amabdulr/CNWG/10-Core_Writing_Structures_ver_2_0.md

 - Reflect on how it applies to the content.
 - Analyze the **entire document** for all violations of that rule.
 - Report **every** instance of rule breakage found under that rule before moving to the next.
+- Stick to the Output Format below, and avoid including any additional information regarding your process.
 ---